Life as an MBA student isn’t easy.

 Budget With Purpose

 Creating and sticking to a budget is central to maintaining good finances, but as an aspiring MBA, you can take it to the next level.
 When you craft your personal budget, do so with clear goals in mind.
 Target a specific date by which you’d like to pay off your student loans.
 Set realistic goals for how much money you’d like to save each month.
 By being as precise as possible about your earnings, your expenses and your goals, you’ll give yourself the best opportunity to make the most of every cent you earn.
 Not to mention it’s good practice for your career!

 Refinance Your Student Loans

 Pursuing an MBA doesn’t come cheap.
 If you’ve got significant student debts hanging over your head, consider checking into your options for refinancing at lower interest.
-A refinanced loan could reduce your monthly payments and allow you to pay down your debts more quickly, and you may not even need to wait until after graduation.
+A student refinanced loan could reduce your monthly payments and allow you to pay down your debts more quickly, and you may not even need to wait until after graduation.
 If you can snag an offer from an employer at a verified income level, some institutions will allow you to refinance even if you haven’t begun working.